 Q: What’s the object-oriented way to become wealthy?

-A: Inheritance. 😒
+A: Inheritance. ?

 Your vocabulary determines the reality of your life.

-In this article, I have compiled the most important terms and concepts of object-oriented programming in Python.
-My goal was to create one cheat sheet that shows them in one place.
-Well — here it is:
+In this tutorial, I have compiled the most essential terms and concepts of object-oriented programming in Python.
+My goal was to create the best Python OOP cheat sheet that shows them in one place.

 So let’s study the code!